gbtami/pychess-variants/static/docs/xiangqi.md

 If two of the same piece are in the same file, then a + or - to specify if it's the more advanced piece (+) or the piece that's at a lower rank (-).
 For example, if two chariots are on the same file but on opposite sides of the river, and you wanted to move to the farther one to the center, that would be R+=5.

-Finally, is there are 3 or more pawns in the same file, then the pawns are numbered in order, with the pawn cloest to you being numbered 1 and so forth.
-Then instead of using "P", you refer to the pawn by their number.
-So if three pawns are in a row all on file 5, and you wanted to advance the further pawn forwards, that would be "35+1".
+Finally, if there are 3 or more pawns in the same file, then the pawns are numbered in order, with the pawn closest to you being numbered 1 and so forth.
+Then instead of using "P", pawns are referred to by their number.
+So if three pawns are all on file 5, and you wanted to advance the furthest pawn forwards, that would be "35+1".

 ## Where are resources where I can learn Xiangqi?